 Crossing the seamless border into Greece, we reached Lake Kerkini and its environs, our focus over the next few days.
 An early morning boat trip out onto the lake was an unforgettable experience as we found ourselves surrounded by hordes of Great White and Dalmatian Pelicans, and Great and Pygmy Cormorants, all busy either feeding or nesting.
 There were masses of Great Crested Grebes out on the open water and good numbers of Squacco, Grey and Purple Herons, and Little Egrets lining the shore.
 Coots and Moorhens crept through the reeds and a real highlight were the Little Crakes with a maximum of 5 different birds seen one day.
 The reed-fringed canals were the perfect place to see noisy Great Reed Warblers belting out their scratchy song, although Cettis Warbler and ubiquitous Nightingales competed for the loudest noise.

 The shallow edges of the lake were perfect for shorebirds and we counted lots of Wood Sandpipers, together with Greenshank, Black winged Stilts, Pied Avocets, Common Sandpipers, a few Ruff, and best of all, dapper Spur-winged Plovers, a real rarity in this part of Greece.
 Raptors were plentiful with good numbers of both Marsh Harrier and Common Buzzard and by the time we had left we had added Golden and Booted Eagle, Montagu’s Harrier, Eurasian Sparrowhawk, Common Kestrel, Eurasian Hobby, Red-footed Falcon, and a massive adult White tailed Eagle to the raptor list.
-Add to all that some wonderful Greek taverna meals and Lake Kirkini really was the perfect start to our tour.
+Add to all that some wonderful Greek taverna meals and Lake Kerkini really was the perfect start to our tour.

-Leaving there to drive south, the day began with great views of Great Spotted Cuckoo by the hotel and ended on the beach near Farani watching Mediterranean and Slender -billed Gulls, Sandwich and Little Terns and a selection of waders including Eurasian Whimbrel and Eurasian Oystercatchers, while nearby woodland held Pied Flycatchers and a smart Wood Warbler.
+Leaving there to drive south, the day began with great views of Great Spotted Cuckoo by the hotel and ended on the beach near Farari watching Mediterranean and Slender -billed Gulls, Sandwich and Little Terns and a selection of waders including Eurasian Whimbrel and Eurasian Oystercatchers, while nearby woodland held Pied Flycatchers and a smart Wood Warbler.
 From our base we had access to a variety of habitats.
 The various coastal lagoons held flocks of Greater Flamingos and Shelduck, lots of Greenshanks and some Little Stints, with striking Yellow Wagtails of the Black-headed form around the margins.
 We had a single Parasitic Jaeger on the open sea, and the roadside wires, as well as being alive with Corn Buntings and numerous Common Kestrels, also provided perches for our first Woodchat Shrikes.

-The beautiful, wooded slopes, wooded valleys and rocky outcrops of Nestos Gorge were buzzing with Eastern SubAlpine Warblers along with lots of Cirl Buntings, Linnets, Eastern Orphean, Eastern Olivaceous and Sardinian Warblers, Woodlarks, and dapper Eastern Black-eared Wheatears.
+The beautiful, wooded slopes, wooded valleys and rocky outcrops of Nestos Gorge were buzzing with Eastern Subalpine Warblers along with lots of Cirl Buntings, Linnets, Eastern Orphean, Eastern Olivaceous and Sardinian Warblers, Woodlarks, and dapper Eastern Black-eared Wheatears.
 However, the honour of star bird must go to the pair of Rock Partridges we encountered.
 This is an elusive bird with a very restricted range and it took two visits to a high pass overlooking the gorge before we finally managed to get good views of a pair.

 Heading East, we made a few visits to the open plains and wetlands where we watched Calandra Larks performing their song flight, and Little Gulls and a few Black Terns hawking for insects.
-As well as the ubiquitous Wood Sandpipers and Greenshanks, there was also a group of Spotted Redsanks and a fly-by Temminck’s Stint.
+As well as the ubiquitous Wood Sandpipers and Greenshanks, there was also a group of Spotted Redshanks and a fly-by Temminck’s Stint.
 The journey east continued and we spent time exploring the National Park at Dadia where Eastern Bonelli’s showed well.

 The vast expanse of the Evros Delta provided lots of distractions.
 This mosaic of scattered lagoons, pools, canals, saltmarsh and reed beds produced a total of 21 shorebirds species.
 Highlights were the Spur-winged Plovers, the star shorebirds of the delta, and many thousands of Spotted Redshanks, many in smart coal-black breeding plumage.
 There were groups of Greenshank everywhere, hordes of Wood Sandpipers and Ruff, Black-tailed Godwits, several Little Stints and a single Temminck’s Stint, a couple of Red Knot and many flocks of Collared Pratincoles hawking insects overhead.
 It was great to see an almost constant procession of migrating groups of Little Gulls heading inland, most in full breeding plumage.
 Away from the water Greater Short-toed Larks joined the Skylarks and more Calandra Larks as we drove in, Yellow Wagtail became common and we found several aptly named Tawny Pipits, as well as catching up with Penduline Tit, sight of which had evaded us so far.
 As we approached the end of the tour our final stop was in the town of Komotini.
 Here we explored quiet valleys and grassy hillsides where migration was obvious as we found the smart male Red-backed Shrikes, up to 25 blue Eurasian Rollers in one day, some hard-to-see Golden Orioles, a pair of fluffy Eurasian Eagle Owl chicks in a nest, and a cracking male Masked Shrike.

 The long drive back to Sofia was broken with some birding in Bulgaria once we sailed through the border and the new birds kept coming.
-We found Lesser Grey Shrike, one of the last migrants to arrive, a pair of Rollers at a nest site, a fine Barred Warbler that sat up for us, and a cute Lesser Spotted Woopecker which showed really well.
+We found Lesser Grey Shrike, one of the last migrants to arrive, a pair of Rollers at a nest site, a fine Barred Warbler that sat up for us, and a cute Lesser Spotted Woodpecker which showed really well.
 We ended the tour back where we had started in Sofia with a fine meal at one of the oldest restaurants in the city.

 - Steve Rooke